Jane Eyre (1943 film)

-Jane Eyre is a 1943 American film adaptation of Charlotte Brontë's 1847 novel of the same name, released by 20th Century Fox.
+Jane Eyre is a 1943 American romantic-drama film adaptation of Charlotte Brontë's 1847 novel of the same name, released by 20th Century Fox.
 It was directed by Robert Stevenson and produced by the uncredited Kenneth Macgowan and Orson Welles; Welles also stars in the film as Edward Rochester, with Joan Fontaine playing the title character.

 The screenplay was written by John Houseman, Aldous Huxley, and director Robert Stevenson.
 The musical score was composed and conducted by Bernard Herrmann, and the cinematography was by George Barnes.